-USG organizations must provide for the integrity and security of its information assets by identifying all information systems, products or services, for which the USG organization has ownership responsibility, and ensuring that responsibility for each information system, automated file or database is defined with respect to:
+USG organizations must provide for the integrity and security of their information assets by identifying all information systems, products, or services for which that USG organization has ownership responsibility, and ensuring that responsibility for each information system, automated file, or database is defined with respect to:

 - 1. Owners of the information system; - 2.
 Owners of the information within USG organizations; - 3.
 Trustees and stewards of the information; - 4.
 Users of the information; - 5.
 Classification of information to ensure that each automated file or database is identified as to its information class in accordance with policies and standards; - 6.
-The data processing environment is identified (e.g., geographic location, on-premises, cloud or third party managed); - 7.
-Identified assets are scanned for vulnerabilities, which are documented and mitigated or remediated; and, - 8.
-Systems, products, services and associated data are formally managed throughout removal, transitions and disposition.
+The data processing environment is identified (e.g., geographic location, on-premises, cloud, or third party managed).
+Service Providers ("Suppliers") will provide services to USG solely from data centers physically located in the United States; - 7.
+Storage of USG data at rest will be located/stored solely in data centers in the United States; Suppliers will process USG data outside of the United States data centers only to provide services to USG end users located outside of the United States.
+The term "data center" herein is defined as all supplier facilities and those used by Supplier's contractors in which USG data is processed or stored; - 8.
+Identified assets are scanned for vulnerabilities, which are documented and mitigated or remediated; and, - 9.
+Systems, products, services, and associated data are formally managed throughout removal, transitions, and disposition.